 Mitchell’s Gully is a family owned mine, a sign says it was last worked in 1914, I didn’t get the chance to ask whether the family still chip away at it, I’d be tempted if it was in my backyard.

-You can walk around the mine site at your leisure and enter the shafts and tunnels, you also … Read the rest
+You can walk around the mine site at your leisure and enter the shafts and tunnels, you also get to hold a heavy handful of gold.
+Take a torch if you’ve … Read the rest

 As an ex Country music show host Barry Skinner’s happy to play requests, if it’s Country, I bet my virtual cowboy boots that your song is in his extensive music collection.

-You don’t need to have … Read the rest
+You don’t need to have a personal interest in something to appreciate someone’s dedication and that’s … Read the rest